 Colorectal carcinoma (CRC) is the most common cancer of the gastrointestinal tract and the second most frequently diagnosed malignancy in adults.
 CT and MRI are the modalities most frequently used for staging.
 Surgical resection may be curative although five-year survival rate is 40-50%.

 Colorectal carcinoma is common, accounting for 15% of all newly diagnosed cancers, and tends to be a disease of the elderly, with the median age of diagnosis between 60 and 80 years of age 2, slightly younger for rectal carcinoma.
-There is also a slight male predilection in rectal cancers, not found for tumours elsewhere in the colon.
+There is also a slight male predilection for rectal cancers, not found in tumours elsewhere in the colon.

 A number of predisposing factors have been identified, including:

 - low fibre and high fat and animal protein diet

 - obesity (especially in men)